Police: Man Arrested In North Carolina, Accused Of Abducting 31-Year-Old Delaware County Woman

 Police say they got a tip that 31-year-old Shameka Thompson and 26-year-old Dehmier Harmon were on their way to North Carolina.
-They were found Saturday morning in Fayetteville, which is over 400 miles away from Chester.READ MORE: Woman Stabbed Multiple Times, Killed In West Philadelphia: Police
+They were found Saturday morning in Fayetteville, which is over 400 miles away from Chester.READ MORE: Chester County Mother Sentenced To Years In Prison For Abuse Of 9-Year-Old Daughter

 Police say Thompson was taken by Harmon from West 21st Street in Chester, Friday afternoon.
 Police say they’re boyfriend and girlfriend, but the concern was that Harmon is the suspect in a murder that happened earlier in the week.
 It’s believed the abduction was linked to that homicide.

 The Chester Police Department has an active arrest warrant for Dehmier Edward Harmon, for the murder of Leon Culbreath which occurred on Aug.
-3, 2022 in the area of the 2100 block of Edgmont Avenue.READ MORE: Police: Man Shot Multiple Times, Killed In North Philadelphia
+3, 2022 in the area of the 2100 block of Edgmont Avenue.READ MORE: Woman Stabbed Multiple Times, Killed In West Philadelphia: Police

 Harmon will have an extradition hearing on Monday, police say.

-Harmon was taken into custody without incident.MORE NEWS: Shooting In North Philadelphia Leaves 3 Men Injured, Police Say
+Harmon was taken into custody without incident.MORE NEWS: Police: Man Shot Multiple Times, Killed In North Philadelphia

 He has an extradition hearing scheduled for Monday.